-T-Mobile offer a 'pay up front' option where you buy a 3 or 12 month service at a discount.
+Some networks offer a 'pay up front' option where you buy a 3 or 12 month service at a discount.
 At the end of this period, it reverts to a normal pay-as-you-go service.
 This would be an ideal as a Christmas present for a teenager who needs to use their connection whilst on the move.
-These are listed under the "Pay as you go mobile broadband" section

 There are various packages which provide for different usage levels.
 Some include a very small amount of bundled traffic whilst others include lots, or may even suggest the service is unlimited.
 Make sure you understand your likely requirements, and whether you can change this within your contract period, and select the right option.

 Do remember that there is no such thing as 'unlimited'.
 All mobile broadband service providers will include either a fixed allowance or implement some kind of 'fair usage policy' meaning that everyone gets a reasonable service.